 The Donington album is however a welcome improvement over A Real Dead One because of its emphasis on what was then more recent material, as well as the fact that an entire show is presented as it was performed on stage.
 Some people obviously like to have many different cities and audiences included on live albums, not least the band themselves, but this writer will always prefer a complete recording that reflects the atmosphere of one particular show.

-Opening with a diabolic rendition of Be Quick Or Be Dead, which even includes a fair part of the great atmospheric intro that was omitted from the previous version on A Real Live One, Harris and Dickinson sound particularly fired up and hungry to prove themselves relevant in the era of grunge.
-This is the second strength that puts Live At Donington ahead of its 1993 companions.
+Opening with a diabolic rendition of Be Quick Or Be Dead, which even includes a fair part of the great atmospheric intro that was omitted from the previous version on A Real Live One, Harris and Dickinson sound particularly fired up and hungry to prove themselves relevant in the era of grunge, and drummer Nicko McBrain has rarely been better.
+This performance quality is the second strength that puts Live At Donington ahead of its 1993 companions.

 Going straight into The Number Of The Beast does nothing to alter this impression.
 It is miles better than the version featured on the previous live record, and probably one of the best performances both Dickinson and Harris have ever given of this track.
 Songs like Tailgunner and The Evil That Men Do also showcase a singer on superior form, and even the not very concert-friendly Wasting Love finds its feet.